darris-james-martin/telemedicine-app-frontend-complete/README.md

 ```

 ## Axios Get and Post
-I wrote the standards for our team to use when calling the backend.
+These were the standards I chose for our team to use when calling the backend.

 ```js
  /*****************************************************